liangfu/stereo-vision/README.rst

 * *misc* - downloaded files and some other resources
 * *src* - source code repository

+This project build-in with opencv-1.x, which does not mimic the MATLAB syntax.
+And it can be easily ported to Android platform with the help of recent NDK releases.

 **IMPORTANT: the code is experimental and untested, use with your own risk !!**